carpentries-incubator/reproducible-publications-quarto/_episodes/01-Project-Setup-Organization/02-good-project.md

 #### **Include a README file**
 For more information about the README file and a customizable template, check this [handout](https://www.library.ucsb.edu/sites/default/files/dls-n03-2021-readme-navy.pdf).
 Make sure to include citation and license information both for your data [see creative commons license]([https://creativecommons.org/licenses/) and software ([see license types on Github](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository)).
 This information will be critical for others to reuse and correctly attribute your work.
 You may also consider adding a separate citation and license file to your project folder.

-Again, there are no hard and fast rules here, but remember, it is important to keep your raw data files separate and ensure they don’t get overwritten after you use a script to clean your data.
+Again, there are no hard and fast rules here, but remember, keeping your raw data files separate is important to ensure they don’t get overwritten after you use a script to clean your data.
 It’s also very helpful to keep the different files generated by your analysis organized in a folder.

 *what’s this `.Rproj` file?
 We’ll explain in a bit.